 Two times a week, I exfoliate both my face and my body to remove dry, flaky and dead skin.
 At the minute, I’ve fallen in love with Mr 50Sense’s Bulldog Original Face Scrub (that’s between you, me and the bathroom).
 It contains aloe vera, camelina oil and green tea and feels so smooth – which is weird, because it’s a scrub!
 But it’s not one of those scrubs that tears away from your skin.
 It’s soft and gentle and I can notice the difference afterwards.
 Let’s hope Mr 50Sense doesn’t notice it going down quicker than it should…

 For the rest of me, I’ve been converted to the Rabot 1745 Coffee Body Scrub from Hotel Chocolat.
-I first saw this at a press event and tried in against my hand and I was amazed at how hydrating and creamy it felt, which is perfect for the dry, winter months.
+I first saw this at a press event and tried in against my hand and I was amazed at how hydrating and creamy it felt, which is perfect for winter skincare, when the dry air hits.
 Plus it smells of coffee – but in a nice way, not that horrible chemically sense that so often plagues food-based beauty products.

 Apply both on wet skin in the shower or bath, using gentle, circular motions.
 For a start, just massaging your skin feels wonderful and you’re left feeling refreshed and clean.